Attendance

 What is good attendance?

 Regular and punctual attendance is essential for effective learning, promoting positive relationships and developing good attitudes.
-The recommendation from the Welsh Government is that good attendance is at least 95%.
+The recommendation from Welsh Government is that good attendance is at least 95%.

 Attendance % Impact on Learner No of days lost